botwiki/botwiki.org/content/botmaker-badges/index.md

 Please also provide a short description that includes information on the targeted audience (beginner, advanced) and language(s) and technologies used.

-It is not necessary for the tutorial to be re-hosted on **Botwiki.org**, but if you'd like, this can be done :-)
+It is not necessary for the tutorial to be re-hosted on Botwiki, but if you'd like, this can be done :-)

 ### [¶](#monthly-bot-challenge-badge){.pilcrow} Monthly Bot Challenge Winner {#monthly-bot-challenge-badge}